dcf21/plato-wp36-v2/minikube-setup.md

 9. **Restart**

-   To restart the test-bench, for example after changing the code:
+   To restart the prototype, for example after changing the code:

     ```
-    ./restart.sh
+    cd ../eas_controller/worker_orchestration
+    ./restart_workers.sh
     ```

-10. **Stop the test-bench**
+10. **Stop the prototype**

     To close the test-bench down:

      ```
-     ./stop.sh
+     ./stop.py
      ```

+     This stops all of the running containers and services, but does not delete the persistent storage volumes.

 11. **Stop minikube**